CurlyCoconutTree/curly-flix/README.md

 4. Restart system
 5. Check 1-3 again
 6. Restart all containers

+## Not Transcoding?
+1. Do you have VAAPI selected for Transcoding in Jellyfin?

 Note: If you don't sign into portainer soon enough after running it, you'll get locked out.
 Delete the container and any volumes, recreate the host mounts and re-run the docker command.